MohanGsk/ApplicationInsights-Home/Samples/ConnectionStringDraft.md

 ## TODO: Description

-- one place for proxy configurations https://docs.microsoft.com/en-us/azure/azure-monitor/app/troubleshoot-faq#can-i-monitor-an-intranet-web-server
+- one setting for proxy configurations https://docs.microsoft.com/en-us/azure/azure-monitor/app/troubleshoot-faq#can-i-monitor-an-intranet-web-server
 - Government clouds. https://docs.microsoft.com/en-us/azure/azure-government/documentation-government-services-monitoringandmanagement#net-with-applicationinsightsconfig

+## How to set a connection string

+Connection Strings are supported in the following SDK versions:\
+- .NET and .NET Core v2.12.0
+- Java v2.5.1
+- Javascript v2.3.0
+- NodeJS v1.5.0
+- Python v1.0.0

+A connection string can be set by either in code, environment variable, CLI (Java), or Configuration File.

+We do not recommend setting both Connection String and Instrumentation key.
+In the event that a user does set both, whichever was set last will take precidence.

+### TODO: NEED example config for each SDK (Net, Java, Javascript, Node, Python).

-## Environment variables
+### Environment variables

 - Instrumentation Key: `APPINSIGHTS_INSTRUMENTATIONKEY`
 - Connection String: `APPLICATIONINSIGHTS_CONNECTION_STRING`